-Start your day with breakfast at Fresco Valley Cafe.
+Start your day with breakfast at dog-friendly Fresco Valley Cafe in Solvang.
 The cafe is tucked away off the main section of town in Atterdag Square.

 Fresco Valley Cafe serves fresh, organic food, along with beer and wine, on their seasonally changing menu.
 They even have a dog menu and a spacious, dog-friendly patio.
 Plus, the staff is kind and accommodating as well.
 You can’t go wrong with their breakfast classics.
 Grab a traditional breakfast plate full of eggs, bacon, and toast, to get you started on your adventures.